tombentley/klog/README.md

 * `txn_size_stats` Some stats about the number of data batches in each transaction
 * `txn_duraction_stats_ms` Some stats about the duration of transactions
 * `empty_txn` (multiple occurrences) Info about each empty transaction in the log.
 An empty transaction is one where, for a given producer session (identified by a PID and producer epoch), a transaction is ended by a control batch without the previous batch for that session being a data batch.
-* `open_txn` (multiple occurrences) Info about any open transactions in the log An open transaction is one where there's a data batch for a given producer session that's not followed by a control batch.
+* `open_txn` (multiple occurrences) Info about any open transactions in the log.
+An open transaction is one where there's a data batch for a given producer session that's not followed by a control batch.

 As for `klog segment cat` filtering options are supported: `--pid`, `--producer-epoch`, `leader-epoch`